Exponential utility maximization under model uncertainty for unbounded endowments: Introduction

-In the present setting (that is discrete-time and a non-dominated set $\mathcal{P}$), the dynamic programming principle and the existence of an optimal strategy are first shown in \cite{nutz2014utility}, where the author considers a random utility function $U$ defined on $\Omega\times\mathbb{R}_+$ satisfying a certain boundedness (which would correspond to a random endowment that is bounded from below in our setting).
-More recently, there are two papers generalizing the result of \cite{nutz2014utility}.
-In \cite{carassus2016robust} the boundedness of the random utility (still defined on the positive real line) is replaced by a certain integrability condition and dynamic programming as well as the existence of an optimal strategy is shown.
-In \cite{neufeld2016robust} the random utility function is no longer defined on the positive real line, but satisfies certain boundedness similar to \cite{nutz2014utility}.
-Moreover the market is more general and includes e.g.~trading constraints or proportional transaction cost.
+In the present setting (that is discrete-time and a nondominated set $\mathcal{P}$), the dynamic programming principle and the existence of an optimal strategy are first shown in \cite{nutz2014utility}, where the author considers a random utility function $U$ defined on $\Omega\times\mathbb{R}_+$ satisfying a certain boundedness (which would correspond to a random endowment that is bounded from below in our setting).
+More recently, there are three papers generalizing the result of \cite{nutz2014utility}.
+In \cite{blanchard2016robust}, the boundedness of the random utility (still defined on the positive real line) is replaced by a certain integrability condition and dynamic programming as well as the existence of an optimal strategy is shown.
+In \cite{neufeld2016robust,neufeld2017nonconcave}, the random utility function (which may be non-concave in the second work) is no longer defined on the positive real line, but satisfies certain boundedness similar to \cite{nutz2014utility}.
+Moreover, the market is more general and includes e.g.~trading constraints or proportional transaction cost.
+Convergence of the utility indifference prices (to the superheding price) is shown in \cite{blanchard2017convergence}.
 Duality on the other hand is shown in Section 4.2 of \cite{cheridito2016duality} under a compactness condition on the set $\mathcal{P}$ and (semi-)continuity of the random endowment $X$.

 In order to lighten notation, we will assume without loss of generality that the prices of the traded options are 0 and, instead of \eqref{eq:intro.primal}, consider the equivalent problem